phluid61/internet-drafts/file-scheme/draft.md

 `path-absolute` rule.

-Note that comparison of drive letters in DOS or Windows file paths is case-insensitive, some usages of file URIs therefore canonicalize drive letters by converting them to uppercase.
+Note that comparison of drive letters in DOS or Windows file paths is case-insensitive.
+In some usages of file URIs drive letters are canonicalized by converting them to uppercase, and others usages treat URIs that differ only in the case of the drive letter as identical.

 ### Relative Paths  {#ext-relative}